Makalu Barun National Park

 Established in 1992, Makalu Barun is one of Nepal’s newest national parks.
-The park represents the world’s only protected area with an elevation gain of more than 8000m, with Makalu, the world’s fifth highest peak, at its core.
+The park represents the world’s only protected area with an elevation gain of more than 8000 meters, with Makalu, the world’s fifth-highest peak, at its core.
 It encloses a diverse assortment of flora and fauna that ranges from tropical forests in the south to the soaring snow-capped backdrop of the Himalayas in the north.

 The Makalu Base Camp Trek is a less frequented route due to its relative isolation and remote setting, offering an ideal opportunity for hardier or more experienced trekkers to explore a pristine region of wide-ranging natural beauty and glorious scenery, including Everest, all while in the quiet comfort and solitude that comes from being well away from the madding crowds.